-Christopher sings with a wide range of distinguished companies around the world, including Royal Opera House, Carnegie Hall, Glyndebourne Festival, BBC Proms, London Philharmonic Orchestra, Wigmore Hall, Philharmonie de Paris, Barbican Centre, Théâtre des Champs-Élysées, Teatro Real, La Fenice, Aix-en-Provence Festival, Academy of Ancient Music, Boston Early Music Festival, Opéra Royal de Versailles, Pinchgut Opera, English National Opera, Orchestra of the Age of Enlightenment, English Concert, Bach Collegium Japan, Ensemble Pygmalion, Boston Baroque, Arcangelo, Early Opera Company, Ambronay Festival, Ensemble Pygmalion, Le Banquet Céleste, Opéra National du Rhin, La Nuova Musica, London Handel Festival, Kammerochester Basel, Cappella Mediterranea, Göttingen Handel Festival, Adelaide Festival, Melbourne Symphony Orchestra, Gulbenkian Orchestra, and Voices of Music.
+Christopher sings with a wide range of distinguished companies around the world, including The Metropolitan Opera, Royal Opera House, Carnegie Hall, Glyndebourne Festival, BBC Proms, London Philharmonic Orchestra, Wigmore Hall, Philharmonie de Paris, Barbican Centre, Théâtre des Champs-Élysées, Teatro Real, La Fenice, Aix-en-Provence Festival, Academy of Ancient Music, Boston Early Music Festival, Opéra Royal de Versailles, Pinchgut Opera, English National Opera, Orchestra of the Age of Enlightenment, English Concert, Bach Collegium Japan, Ensemble Pygmalion, Boston Baroque, Arcangelo, Early Opera Company, Ambronay Festival, Ensemble Pygmalion, Le Banquet Céleste, Opéra National du Rhin, La Nuova Musica, London Handel Festival, B'Rock Orchestra, Kammerochester Basel, Cappella Mediterranea, Göttingen Handel Festival, Forvm Antiqua, Adelaide Festival, Melbourne Symphony Orchestra, Gulbenkian Orchestra, and Voices of Music.
 He has worked with a variety of conductors including William Christie, Vladimir Jurowski, Christophe Rousset, Laurence Cummings, Ivor Bolton, Richard Egarr, Harry Bicket, Raphaël Pichon, Christian Curnyn, Stephen Layton, Masaaki Suzuki, Erin Helyard, David Bates, Damien Guillon, Roberto Abbado, Leonardo García-Alarcón, and Martin Pearlman.

-Recent concert appearances include his debut at the Wigmore Hall in Charpentier and Purcell with La Nuova Musica, Bach Magnificat at Versailles and Dijon, Pergolesi Stabat Mater with the Orchestra of the Teatro Real, Bach Trauerode with the Gulbenkian Orchestra, solo recitals in San Francisco with Voices of Music, a North American and European tour of Handel Semele (Athamus) with The English Concert directed by Harry Bicket, culminating in Christopher’s Carnegie Hall debut, Bach St. John Passion with Le Banquet Céleste, directed by Damien Guillon, a Bach and Vivaldi programme in Hong Kong with British group Arcangelo, directed by Jonathan Cohen, and Bach Cantatas at the Philharmonie de Paris with Ensemble Pygmalion.
+Recent concert appearances include Handel Giulio Cesare (title role) with Forvm Antiqua in Barcelona and Oviedo, a recital of duets at the Wigmore Hall with Louise Alder, soprano, and Ensemble Marsyas, Pergolesi Stabat Mater with B'Rock Orchestra in Antwerp, Rouen, and Gent, Handel Messiah with Boston Baroque, Charpentier and Purcell with La Nuova Musica, Bach Magnificat at Versailles and Dijon, Bach Trauerode with the Gulbenkian Orchestra, solo recitals in San Francisco with Voices of Music, a North American and European tour of Handel Semele (Athamus) with The English Concert directed by Harry Bicket, culminating in Christopher’s Carnegie Hall debut, Bach St. John Passion with Le Banquet Céleste, directed by Damien Guillon, a Bach and Vivaldi programme in Hong Kong with British group Arcangelo, directed by Jonathan Cohen, and Bach Cantatas at the Philharmonie de Paris with Ensemble Pygmalion.

-His growing catalogue of recordings includes Pergolesi Stabat Mater with Les Talens Lyriques on the Alpha Label, Handel Arminio (title role) on the Accent label, Theodora (Didymus) with Pinchgut Opera on ABC Classics, Dean Hamlet (Guildenstern) on DVD from the Glyndebourne Festival on the Opus Arte label, i 7 Peccati Capitali, a disc of Monteverdi opera and madrigals on Ricercar records, Handel Susanna (Joacim) on Accent, Vivaldi Bajazet (Tamerlano) on ABC Classics, Handel Faramondo (Gernando) on Accent, Monteverdi Il ritorna d’Ulisse in Patria (L’Humana Fragilità) on Linn Records, Handel and Vivaldi Dixit Dominus on the Harmonia Mundi label, the Bernstein Missa Brevis on Hyperion, and a solo album of Handel Arias for the EMI Emerging Artists Series.
+His growing catalogue of recordings includes Handel Rodelinda (Bertarido) on the Accent label, Pergolesi Stabat Mater with Les Talens Lyriques on the Alpha Label, Handel Arminio (title role) on the Accent label, Theodora (Didymus) with Pinchgut Opera on ABC Classics, Dean Hamlet (Guildenstern) on DVD from the Glyndebourne Festival on the Opus Arte label, i 7 Peccati Capitali, a disc of Monteverdi opera and madrigals on Ricercar records, Handel Susanna (Joacim) on Accent, Vivaldi Bajazet (Tamerlano) on ABC Classics, Handel Faramondo (Gernando) on Accent, Monteverdi Il ritorna d’Ulisse in Patria (L’Humana Fragilità) on Linn Records, Handel and Vivaldi Dixit Dominus on the Harmonia Mundi label, the Bernstein Missa Brevis on Hyperion, and a solo album of Handel Arias for the EMI Emerging Artists Series.

 Originally from the United States, Christopher holds degrees with distinction from Brown University, the University of Cambridge, where he was a choral scholar with Trinity College Choir under Stephen Layton, and the Royal College of Music International Opera School.
 He is a winner of the Helpmann Awards, the Sullivan Foundation Award, the Metropolitan Opera National Council Auditions, the Michael Oliver Prize at the London Handel Singing Competition, and the Keasbey Award.
 He has studied with Russell Smythe, Derek Lee Ragin, Ashley Stafford, and Pierre Massé.